adam-sawicki-a/adam-sawicki-a/README.md

-Hi there! 👋 I'm Adam Sawicki, Developer Technology Engineer at AMD.
+Hi there! 👋 I'm Adam Sawicki, Software Development Engineer at AMD.
 This is an account I use for work.
 You can find out more about me on:

 - **[My homepage/blog - asawicki.info](https://asawicki.info)**
 - **[My Twitter account - @Reg__](https://twitter.com/Reg__)**